The military authorities have advised that the strength of the Permanent Defence Force, at 30th April 2019 was 8,828 whole time equivalent personnel.

 - A working group has been established to examine the scope for greater use of such direct entry recruitment for certain specialist positions.

-Despite recent highly negative media and political commentary, it must be reiterated that the Defence Forces offers an interesting, varied and rewarding career.
+The Government is committed to retaining the capacity of the Defence Forces to operate effectively across all roles and to undertake the tasks laid down by Government both at home and overseas.
+And despite recent highly negative media and political commentary, it must be highlighted that the Defence Forces offers an interesting, varied and rewarding career.
 Starting pay for both enlisted personnel and Officers is competitive when viewed against other career choices with similar entry requirements.
 There are also a range of allowances paid in addition to basic pay.

 There is also significant ongoing work aimed at making the Defence Forces an attractive career for those currently serving.
 There are ongoing promotion opportunities.
 The Defence Forces offers significant opportunities for personnel to develop skills and earn qualifications throughout their career, while receiving full pay.
 There are opportunities to gain unique experiences, including on overseas service.
 There is also ongoing work to enhance work-life balance.